-Another factor that influences the coefficient of friction is the fractality of it, which is a parameter that looks at the surfaces asperities.
+Another factor that influences the coefficient of friction is the fractality of it, which is a parameter that looks at the asperities of the surfaces.
 This subject is a little beyond our expertise, and we will leave that to further research if you are interested.

 The coefficient of friction ranges from just above 0 to above 1 for very “sticky” materials.
 For must dry materials, this value is between .3-.6.
 A value of 0 is impossible to achieve because that means there would be no friction at all, which is not something that scientists have found in nature yet.

-This value also relies on variable like temperature, velocity, and atmosphere, along with many others.
+This value also relies on variables like temperature, velocity, and atmosphere, along with many others.

 How to calculate the friction force between two objects